ysuarez/chullo/CONTRIBUTING.md

 ### Use cases

-If you would like to submit a use case for the Chullo project, please submit and issue [here](https://github.com/Islandora-CLAW/Chullo/issues) using the [Use Case template](https://github.com/Islandora/Islandora-Fedora4-Interest-Group/wiki/Use-Case-template), assign the "use case" label to the issue.
+If you would like to submit a use case for Chullo, please submit an issue [here](https://github.com/Islandora-CLAW/Chullo/issues) using the [Use Case template](https://github.com/Islandora/Islandora-Fedora4-Interest-Group/wiki/Use-Case-template), assign the "use case" label to the issue.

 ### Documentation